 Batch updates are used to modify already existing items in a tab.
 They are somewhat simpler than batch creation, because the structure of the database is more obvious.
 Click on Batch Update.
 Again, follow the sequential instructions:

 Brilliant Industries decides to raise prices on its LED products using the Batch Update function.
-It copies the Batch Update window and pastes the data into a blank spreadsheet:
+It copies and pastes inventory item data into a blank spreadsheet:

 Note that each line in the spreadsheet now has a unique